FAQs: how do I fit my mask properly?

-A mask that fits well is more comfortable, easier to wear, and provides better therapy.
-The user guide for each style of ResMed mask provides instructions on fitting.
+A mask that fits well will be more comfortable, easier to wear, and provide better therapy.
+The user guide for your mask provides instructions on fitting, and your sleep clinician will also be able to advise you.
 We've also provided answers to some frequently asked questions below.
-We hope you find them useful.
+We hope you find them useful!

 What's the correct way to fit a mask?

 Your medical equipment provider or sleep physician should have helped you to fit your mask properly when you started treatment.
 Please note that your mask user guide also contains complete fitting instructions.
 In general, these factors will affect your fit:

 - Position.
 The fit of a mask depends a great deal on your position: a mask that fits well when you're sitting up might not fit so well when you're lying down.
 This is because our facial muscles change when we lie down and relax even further when we're asleep.
 It's always best to fit the mask while you're in your sleeping position: whether you sleep in a bed with no pillows or in a recliner, you should fit your mask in your usual sleeping position.

 - Size.
 If you can only get a good seal by tightening the mask until it’s uncomfortable, then you may have the wrong size of mask.
 Please note that sizing across different masks is not always the same.
 Talk to your equipment supplier or sleep specialist to be re-fitted with the correct size of mask.

 - Headgear.
 Your mask should be as loose as possible while still creating a seal.
 If you feel your headgear strap is too loose or too tight, you should try re-adjusting it, or replacing your headgear if it is old or worn out.

 - MicroFit™ Dial.
 If you are using a ResMed mask that has a MicroFit™ Dial, your clinician will have set the dial at the optimal position.
 Making significant adjustments to the position of the dial will change the fit and might result in discomfort or less effective treatment.